Ducal Bavarian Brewery of Tegernsee: History

 A Benedictine monastery did not invariably brew beer.
 In fact, in the days of the monastery, most monks in Bavaria favored wine over beer.
 Duke Maximilian I compiled a list of all Bavarian breweries in 1604, and Tegernsee was not mentioned.
 And if the monastery had already had a brewery, the relocation from Holzkirchen in 1675 would not have been necessary.
 So, it is assumed that there has not been a brewery here before the first half of the 17th century.
 [Source needed?]

 Since then, the brewery has operated under a number of different names, including Tegernseer Klosterbrauerei ("Tegernsee Monastic Brewery").
 After the secularization in the beginning of the 19th century, it was purchased in 1817 by Maximilian I Joseph of Bavaria from Karl Joseph von Drechsel and incorporated under the name Königlich braunes Brauhaus Tegernsee ("Royal Brown Brewhouse of Tegernsee").
 Since then, it has been in the ownership of the House of Wittelsbach.
+The current owner, Duke Max Emanuel in Bayern, ensured a significant expansion of business in the last quarter of the 20th century.